Jarred-Sumner/atbuild/README.md

 **The recommended way to use AtBuild is through the Webpack loader**.
 This configures Webpack to run any file that ends in `.@js` through AtBuild automatically.

+Buildtime code is run through a [high performance bundler](https://esbuild.github.io/) for you automatically, so you can write your buildtime code using the same modern JavaScript as the rest of your code.
+This also means you can import other modules, and those modules don't have to be `.@js` files - they can be any other file in your codebase (so long as it runs in Node after bundling).

+Runtime code is passed through webpack as regular JavaScript – so you can still use babel-loader as normal.

 ```
 // Webpack config
 module.exports = {